-Complex exchanges require a high degree of expertise and experience.
+Complex exchanges require a QI with a high degree of expertise and experience.
 There are several types of complex exchanges and we are an expert in assisting with all of them.

 Reverse exchanges, construction exchanges and leasehold exchanges require a complex exchange structure where you will not own the replacement property until the exchange ends.
 Instead, the replacement property will be “parked” with a single-member LLC which is a disregarded entity where our holding company is the sole member.
 Such an entity is called an exchange accommodation titleholder (“EAT”).
-The taxpayer will acquire the replacement property at the end of the exchange when we assign the sole membership interest in the EAT to him/her, satisfying the same taxpayer requirement for exchanges described above.
+The taxpayer will acquire the replacement property at the end of the exchange when we assign the sole membership interest in the EAT to him/her, satisfying the same taxpayer requirement for exchanges.
 The same taxpayer requirement means that the taxpayer selling the relinquished property must be the same taxpayer purchasing the replacement property.
-The exchange does not work if the seller of the relinquished property and purchaser of the replacement property are different taxpayers.
+An exchange will not work if the seller of the relinquished property and purchaser of the replacement property are different taxpayers.